Blobfolio/blob-common/blob-common/docs/SANITIZE.md

 ## common_validate_phone()

-Checks whether a phone number matches North American formatting rules.
-As mentioned in the other phone-related functions, `libphonenumber` is an awesome library that can give you much stronger control over this.
-But hey, simple works most of the time.
+Checks whether a phone number matches generic North American formatting rules.
+For more in depth phone number formatting and validation, check out `libphonenumber` ports for PHP.

 #### Arguments